Order Fixing January 1, 2020 as the Day on which that Act Comes into Force: SI/2019-96

-Order Fixing November 1, 2014 as the Day on which the Act Comes into Force
+Order Fixing January 1, 2020 as the Day on which that Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to section 24 of the Safer Witnesses Act, chapter 29 of the Statutes of Canada, 2013, fixes November 1, 2014 as the day on which that Act comes into force, other than section 23, which came into force on assent.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Indigenous Services, pursuant to section 35 of An Act respecting First Nations, Inuit and Métis children, youth and families, chapter 24 of the Statutes of Canada, 2019, fixes January 1, 2020 as the day on which that Act comes into force.

 (This note is not part of the Order.)